Long Term Player Development

 Grassroots Soccer

-The Long Term Player Development (LTPD) platform for players in the U12 and younger age divisions is called Grassroots Soccer.
-The goal of Grassroots Soccer is to provide the best learning environment for these young players to master fundamental soccer skills while having fun, rather than emphasizing winning at all costs.
+Grassroots Soccer is the learning environment for players in the U12 and younger age divisions comprising the first three stages of Long Term Player Development (Active Start, FUNdamentals and Learn to Train).
+The goal of Grassroots Soccer is to provide the best environment for these young players to master fundamental soccer skills while having fun, rather than emphasizing winning at all costs.
 In the past, the competitive league structures rewarded game winners, often at the expense of player development.
 Since 2014, game results and league standings for U12 and younger teams have no bearing on where the team will play in the following year, allowing the club and the coaches to focus on player development rather than on winning games.
 In the end, the only winners will be the players themselves.

 “Grassroots is the most important part of the player pathway.
 This is where we give children their first experience in soccer.
 Ensuring that this experience is fun and enjoyable and revolves around child-friendly soccer is essential.
 The coaching objective here is simple: ensuring players come back, with a smile the following season should be the goal for every coach and organization.”
 (Ontario Soccer).

 The Peterborough City Soccer Association has implemented the Grassroots coaching model for U12 and younger players.
-Our winter futsal, spring training indoor and on Fleming outdoor turf, the Saturday morning development sessions at Eastgate in the summer, our U6-U9 Development Program and our Girls and Boys Festivals in June are essential elements of our Grassroots program.
+Our winter futsal, spring training indoor and on Fleming outdoor turf, our U7-U8 Development Program and our Girls and Boys Festivals in June are essential elements of our Grassroots program.
 Our Technical Coaching team and our volunteer team coaches are well versed in the principles of Grassroots soccer and we are looking forward to seeing the benefits of the program in the coming years.

 “Small-sided games are extremely beneficial for young children.
 Youngsters derive greater pleasure from playing football in smaller teams and with adapted rules.
 As well as getting involved in the game more often, players learn more quickly and take more decisions during the course of a match.
 And as the ball is never far away, greater concentration is required on their part.”
 (FIFA).